-295 The villain's dilemma is implemented in two phases: an entry phase and a reporting phase.
-296 Participants first decide (Figure 1A) whether to participate in the villain's dilemma, in which 297 case they can earn between 0 ECU and 11 ECU-depending upon the outcome of the 298 interaction-or to stay out, in which case they earn a fixed amount of 2 ECU.
-If participants 299 decide to enter, they are paired based on their preference ordering (described below), and one 300 of the two is randomly assigned the role of first mover (FM) and the other the role of second 301 mover (SM) (Figure 1B).
-In the reporting phase, the FM rolls a six-sided die and is asked to 302 report the number $x_1$ , where $x_1 \in \{1,6\}$ , that he or she rolls.
-The SM then observers the number 303 reported by the FM and rolls their six-sided die and is asked to report the number $x_2$ , where 304 $x_2 \in \{1,6\}$ , rolled.
-If the SM's reported number matches the report of the FM ( $x_2 = x_1$ ) then they each earn the amount they reported.
-If the SM's reported number undercuts the FM's 305 number by 1 ( $x_2 = x_1$ -1) then the SM keeps the total of their earnings ( $x_1+x_2$ ) and the FM gets 306 307 nothing.
+based on their preference ordering (described below), and one of the two is randomly assigned the role of first mover (FM) and the other the role of second mover (SM) (Fig. 1B).
+In the reporting phase, the FM rolls a six-sided die and is asked to report the number x_1 , where $x_1 \in \{1, 6\}$, that he or she rolls.
+The SM then observes the number reported by the FM and rolls their six-sided die and is asked to report the number x_2 rolled, where $x_2 \in \{1, 6\}$.
+If the SM's reported number matches the report of the FM ($x_2 = x_1$) then they each earn the amount they reported.
+If the SM's reported number undercuts the FM's number by 1 ($x_2 = x_1-1$) then the SM keeps the total of their earnings ($x_1 + x_2$), and the FM gets nothing.
 For any other combination of reported numbers, both players earn nothing.

-309 Since by staying out they earn only 2 ECU, it is attractive for participants to enter the villain's 310 dilemma.
-Yet whether or not this is truly the case depends upon their, and their partner's, 311 intentions.
-If they intend to be honest and expect that their partner is also honest then their 312 earnings, in expectation, from the villain's dilemma is a measly 1.07 ECU, less than what they 313 could earn by staying out.
-Moreover, if we consider the game strategically, and assume 314 standard self-regarding risk neutral preferences, then the subgame perfect Nash equilibrium is 315 also {Stay out 1, Stay out 1}.
-This is because the FM anticipates that the SM will choose to 316 undercut by 1 for every reported roll, since this maximises the SM's earnings, and so would 317 decide to report 1, which cannot be undercut (reporting any other number by the SM would get 318 both participants the lowest possible earnings of 0 ECU).
-This, would leave both the FM and 319 the SM with earnings of 1 ECU.
-Consequently, participants should stay out and thereby earn 2

-- ECU.
-Put differently, it only makes instrumental sense to participate in the villain's dilemma if one expects that their partner is likely to be both dishonest, over-reporting high numbers, and trustworthy by matching numbers. - 323
+Since by staying out they earn only 2 ECU, it is attractive for participants to enter the villain's dilemma.
+Yet whether or not this is truly the case depends upon their, and their partner's, intentions.
+If they intend to be honest and expect that their partner is also honest then their earnings, in expectation, from the villain's dilemma is a measly 1.07 ECU, less than what they could earn by staying out.
+Moreover, if we consider the game strategically, and assume standard self-regarding risk-neutral preferences, then the subgame perfect Nash equilibrium is also {Stay out 1, Stay out 1}.
+This is because the FM anticipates that the SM will choose to undercut by 1 for every reported roll, since this maximises the SM's earnings, and so would decide to report 1, which cannot be undercut (reporting any other number by the SM would get both participants the lowest possible earnings of 0 ECU).
+This would leave both the FM and the SM with earnings of 1 ECU.
+Consequently, participants should stay out and thereby earn 2 ECU.
+Put differently, it only makes instrumental sense to participate in the villain's dilemma if one expects that their partner is likely to be both dishonest, over-reporting high numbers, and trustworthy by matching numbers.